-Conservative dentistry is the field of dentistry dealing with the treatment of cavities caused by caries or injuries.
-The early treatment of caries helps to avoid serious complications leading even to the teeth loss.
-In the treatment of cavities specialized materials called fillings are used in order to protect the tooth against decay and damage.
+It is the branch of dentistry that deals with the treatment of cavities caused by decay or trauma.
+Early treatment of caries helps to avoid serious complications, as untreated caries can even lead to tooth loss.
+Cavities are treated with specialised materials, called fillings, which are designed to protect the tooth from decay and damage.

-- Composite – most often used, they can be selected according to the colour of the tooth.
-We distinguish two types of composite fillings: using light-cured and chemically hardened materials.
-They perfectly adhere to the preserved tissues, thanks to which it is possible to work on the cavity in an economical way (and thus it is not necessary to remove healthy tooth tissues).
-Teeth are reconstructed quickly and easily, often within one visit.
-Thanks to fluorine ions, composite fillings help in the prevention of caries.
-They strengthen the tooth structure and are resistant to crushing.
-Unfortunately, the higher abrasiveness and lower durability are the disadvantages of this type of filling.
+Most commonly used.
+They can be selected to match the colour of the tooth.
+There are two types of composite fillings: light-cured and chemically-cured.
+They adhere perfectly to the retained tissues, so that the cavity can be treated economically (and thus no healthy tooth tissue has to be removed).
+Teeth are restored quickly and easily, often within a single visit.
+Thanks to fluoride ions, composite fillings additionally help to prevent caries.
+They strengthen tooth structures and are crush-resistant.

-- Glass ionomer filling – it is a powder containing calcium-aluminium-silicon glass enriched with fluorine ions.
-Such a filling is biocompatible with living tissues.
-It is a crush resistant material, but not very resistant to stretching.
-It has a very good adhesion to dentine and is resistant to moisture.
+It is a powder containing calcium-aluminum-silicon glass enriched with fluoride ions.
+Such a filling is biocompatible with living tissue.
+It is a crushable but not very tensile material.
+It has very good adhesion to dentin and shows resistance to moisture.

-- Golden Inlay & Onlay – in case of large losses, Inlay & Onlay is used in gold, because it is a material that does not cause allergies and is characterized by high durability.
-The abrasiveness of gold is similar to the level of abrasiveness of the enamel, and in addition it prevents the formation of secondary caries and has a bacteriostatic effect.
-Due to the colour of the housing, the filling is mainly used in upper molar teeth.
+In the case of large cavities, gold Inlays & Onlays are used because they are an allergy-free material with high strength.
+The abrasiveness of gold is similar to that of enamel, and in addition to preventing secondary caries, it has a bacteriostatic effect.
+Due to the colour of the case, this restoration is mainly used in the upper molars.